corinnebara/ucdplink/README.md

 Two helper functions used in the process may be useful for users even if they are not interested in the above violence linking procedure:

-The function **acdtomonthly** takes the UCDP ACD, which is annual conflict data, and turns it into a conflict-month dataset with some user-chosen parameters.
+The function **acdtomonthly** downloads the UCDP ACD, which is annual conflict data, and turns it into a conflict-month dataset with some user-chosen parameters.

-The function **gedprep** takes the UCDP GED and performs some common data wrangling steps, namely splitting multi-month events into separate monthly events with casualty counts evenly divided between them, and splitting events perpetrated by coalition actors among the
+The function **gedprep** downloads the UCDP GED and performs some common data wrangling steps, namely splitting multi-month events into separate monthly events with casualty counts evenly divided between them, and splitting events perpetrated by coalition actors among the